oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/8.png alt:"AWS EKSCluster Role Creation" width:"800" %}{: .center-image }

--   Once your role is created, go back to the list of roles and open EKSCluster to double-check it’s properly configured:
+-   Once your role is created, go back to the list of roles and open EKSCluster to double-check it's properly configured:

 {% img blog/secure-access-to-eks/9.png alt:"AWS EKSCluster Role View" width:"800" %}{: .center-image }

 ### Create a new EKS cluster

-Let’s create a brand new EKS cluster.
+Let's create a brand new EKS cluster.

 - Go to EKS